 Every Logo Is Partially Handcrafted

-So yeah, those 21,000 icons?
+So yeah, those 40,000 icons?
 I thought I’d specify that they aren’t from an icon set or anything.
 Each was designed on its own by a professional logo designer.
-I saw plenty that didn’t meet my needs, but none that I thought were actually bad or too “basic,” like the sort of icon you’d find in an app menu.
+I saw plenty that didn’t meet my needs, but none that I thought were actually bad or too “basic,” like the stuff you’d find in an app menu.
 There’s quality there.

 Don’t want to go to the trouble of customizing everything about your own logo?
 Want a logo no one else is going to have?
 BrandCrowd also sells pre-made identities and logos that can only be sold once.
 If you buy one, it’s yours and only yours.
 These are naturally a bit more expensive than logos from the logo maker, but you can make an offer to the designer that’s lower than the listed price.